nothingnothings/NodeShopMultiPageApp/README.md

 - CSS-animated SVG logo on landing page
 - Responsive design (adaptive, mobile and desktop support) created with Flexbox and media queries
 - Usage of GitHub Actions and GitHub Pages with the `create-react-app` utility for a seamless workflow (transition from development stage to production/deployment stage).
 Upon the git push command, GitHub Actions transfers the contents of the master branch into the gh-pages branch, which then deploys the app at https://nothingnothings.github.io/NodeShopRestAPI/.
 - For deployment demonstration purposes, only a single user is enabled/created on the serverside, with the credentials `exemplo@exemplo.com` (email field) and `exemplo` (password field).
-Creation of additional users ("No account?
-Join NodeShop") is possible in the complete app (in this demo app, the account creation endpoints are disabled).
-Furthermore, the "Orders" made by the user are resetted every 60 minutes (MongoDB Time to Live Index feature), and the products added to the "Cart", every 8 hours (MongoDB "Scheduled Trigger" feature)
+Creation of additional users (the "Sign Up" page) is possible in the complete app (in this demo app, the account creation endpoints are disabled).
+Furthermore, the "Orders" made by the user are reset every 60 minutes (MongoDB "Time to Live Index" feature), and the products added to the "Cart", every 8 hours (MongoDB "Scheduled Trigger" feature)
-- Working "Shopping Cart" feature ("Add" and "Remove" products feature, with interactive "number of items" icon, synchronized with the global Redux state), implemented with `react-redux`
+- Working "Shopping Cart" feature ("Add" and "Remove" products feature, with interactive "number of items" icon), implemented with
-- Form validation logic, powered by ReactJS's state management, in the "Get Started" page
 - Simple pagination logic for the list of products
-- Page redirection, made possible by the usage of React Router
-- Usage of Axios for communication with the Node.js (Express.js) backend, which manages the "User", "Product", "Order" and "Cart" objects, stored on a MongoDB database (MongoDB Atlas service); the Node.js server and MongoDB database also handle the authentication logic (login/signup) implemented on the app
+- Communication of the served HTML pages with the Node.js (Express.js) backend, which manages the "User", "Product", "Order" and "Cart" objects, stored on a MongoDB database (MongoDB Atlas service); the Node.js server and MongoDB database also handle the authentication logic (login/signup) implemented on the app
-- Dummy representation of the possible integration of shop apps with Stripe, with the `react-stripe-checkout` package and corresponding serverside logic producing effects on the frontend (page redirection and visual update of "orders" page)
+- Dummy representation of the possible integration of shop apps with Stripe
-- Animated custom "Loading..."
-Spinner
 - Viewing of each order's invoices/faturas in .pdf files, produced by the backend (`pdfkit` package)

+- Form validation logic with vanilla JavaScript
+ - Traditional form submission approach ("button" element inside of a "form"; login data sent to `/login` endpoint on backend) and serverside "email" and "password" field validation (`express-validator` package, methods such as "isEmail()" and "isAlphanumeric()")
+ - Responsive mobile design (sidebar, Flexbox, media queries)

 ## Inspiration